alberttheprince/rpemotes-reborn/README.md

 - Thank you to [MonkeyWhisper](https://github.com/MonkeyWhisper) and [Project Sloth](https://github.com/Project-Sloth) for the custom props

+- Thank you to [Brummieee](https://forum.cfx.re/u/brummieee_maps/summary) for the custom props

 - Thank you [Dark Animations](https://www.gta5-mods.com/users/Darks%20Animations) for the partnership and custom animations.
-You the goat
+You the goat 😎

+- Thank you [Chico](https://forum.cfx.re/u/chico) for implementing natives to reapply persistent moods and walkstyles for ESX and QB-Core frameworks

+- Thank you [-EcLiPsE-](https://www.gta5-mods.com/users/-EcLiPsE-) for allowing me to implement [Improved Prop Sets](https://www.gta5-mods.com/misc/improved-propsets-meta) and [GTA Online Biker Idle Anims](https://www.gta5-mods.com/misc/bike-idle-animations)

+- Thank you [MrWitt](https://www.gta5-mods.com/users/MrWitt)for the custom animations and partnership

+- A huge thank you to [AdoredRose](https://forum.cfx.re/u/adoredrose/summary) for assisting with animations

+- Thank you [Vedere](https://discord.gg/XMywAMQ8Ef) for the custom props

+- Thank you to [DRX Animations](https://www.gta5-mods.com/users/DRX%2DAnimations) for the custom animations and partnership

+- Thank you to [VNSIanims](https://discord.gg/cTNrjYSXXG) for the custom animations and partnership

+- Thank you to [PNWParksFan](https://www.gta5-mods.com/users/PNWParksFan) for the custom props

 - Thank you to you, the community for being patient, showing love and appreciation, and for providing translations.

 You pay a big role in making this script what it is today and we could not do it without you 🙏

 -------------------------------------------------------------------------------

+# Our Wiki 📜

+The official RPEmotes wiki docs can be accessed [here](https://docs.rpemotes.com/)